-Fire insurance is a type of coverage that is typically included in your homeowners insurance policy and covers the costs of damages to your property due to a fire.
+Fire insurance is a type of insurance coverage that is typically included in your homeowners insurance policy and covers the costs of damages to your property due to a fire.
 This coverage also includes your personal belongings and any expenses for lodging and meals above and beyond your normal living expenses, up to the policy limits.
 As part of your homeowners policy, it's subject to the same deductible and coverage limits as the rest of your policy.

 Any detached structures located on your property such as any sheds, fences, or detached garages are also covered by most homeowners insurance policies.
 Some policies will also help pay for landscaping costs such as damage to trees and shrubs.

 Your landlord's insurance will cover the costs of any property damage from a fire if you live in a rental home.
 But you're still on the hook for your personal possessions.
 To cover those, you'll need a renters insurance policy.

 How Fire Insurance Works

 In the event of a fire on your property, you'll need to file a claim with your insurance company in order to get damages covered.
 Be sure to take pictures of all damaged property in order to document everything for your claim.
 The company will send a claims adjuster to your house to assess the damage.
 Verify their identity when they arrive—as scams are not uncommon—and walk the adjuster through your property to make sure they see everything.

 When you receive an estimate from your insurer, be careful to review everything and compare it to your policy to make sure it matches the coverage you paid for.

 What Does Fire Insurance Not Cover?

 You can purchase additional fire insurance above and beyond your homeowners policy to cover damages that your standard homeowners policy does not.